aptos-labs/aptos-core/developer-docs-site/docs/tutorials/build-e2e-dapp/3-add-wallet-support.md

 ---
-title: "Add Wallet Support"
+title: "3.
+Add Wallet Support"
 id: "add-wallet-support"
 ---

-# Add Wallet Support
+# 3. Add Wallet Support

-With your [React app set up](./2-set-up-react-app.md), you now need a _wallet_ to submit a transaction to the blockchain.
+In the third chapter of the tutorial on [building an end-to-end dapp on Aptos](./index.md), you will be adding _wallet_ support to your [React app](./2-set-up-react-app.md).
+You now need a wallet to submit a transaction to the blockchain.

 Aptos provides a [wallet adapter](../../concepts/wallet-adapter-concept.md) that saves us time and work in implementing wallets logic and a UI package we can use to add a wallet connect button and a wallet selector modal.